Transgender rights in the United States: Prisoners' rights

 In 1992, UC Irvine researchers published an article detailing medical experiments performed on every trans female inmate in the California state prison system, ending with all subjects being indefinitely taken off hormone therapy.
+When the study began, prison policy was to provide hormone therapy to all inmates who had proof of receiving hormone therapy prior to incarceration.
+In 1988, prison policy changed on the basis of the claim that "hormone therapy was not beneficial to the inmates' general health."
 The authors wrote: "withdrawal of therapy was also associated with adverse symptoms in 60 of the 86 transsexuals.
 Rebound androgenization, hot flashes, moodiness, and irritability or depression were the most frequent complaints."
 At the time, no right to access gender appropriate care existed in California state prisons.

 According to the Vera Institute, 16% of trans adults in the US have been incarcerated, compared to 2.7% of cis adults, and trans people make up 59% of prison sexual assault victims.

-In September 2011, a California state court denied the request of a California inmate, Lyralisa Stevens, for sex reassignment surgery at the state's expense.
+In September 2011, a California state court denied the request of a California inmate, Lyralisa Stevens, for gender-affirming surgery at the state's expense.

 On January 17, 2014, in Kosilek v.
-Spencer a three-judge panel of the First Circuit Court of Appeals ordered the Massachusetts Department of Corrections to provide Michelle Kosilek, a Massachusetts inmate, with sex reassignment surgery.
+Spencer a three-judge panel of the First Circuit Court of Appeals ordered the Massachusetts Department of Corrections to provide Michelle Kosilek, a Massachusetts inmate, with gender-affirming surgery.
 It said denying the surgery violated Kosilek's Eighth Amendment rights, which included "receiving medically necessary treatment ... even if that treatment strikes some as odd or unorthodox".